mrsaicharan1/PyDic/README.md

 # PyDic

-A python app which uses the CLI to query the definitions of a word in a dictionary.
+A smart application which uses voice recognition technology to find out information about a certain word.

 # How to Run locally